giantswarm/releases/azure/v11.3.3/README.md

 **If you are upgrading from 11.3.1 or 11.3.2, upgrading to this release will not roll your nodes.
 It will only update the apps.**

-This release adds support for having the control plane and the tenant clusters in a different subnet.
+This release adds support for using a different CIDR for the control plane and the tenant clusters which makes it more flexible when users need to connect the tenant cluster network with their own virtual or on-premise networks.

 **Note when upgrading from v11.2.x to v11.3.x:**